kingsor/mdwiki/NextSteps-Neetpiq.md

 ## Inspiration
+Following there are nice applications I'd like to work on - creating a copy, just to learn more.

 * [Cheddar App](https://cheddarapp.com/) - Tasks made simple.
 With Cheddar, your tasks are instantly everywhere.
 Everything you do with Cheddar pushes to all of your devices, so your world is always in sync.
 It's really magical to create a task on your iPhone and have it instantly be on your computer without thinking about syncing.
 	* [Nothing Magical](http://nothingmagical.com/) - Nothing Magical is just a one man show.
 Sam designs and develops all of the Nothing Magical products.
 	* [Sam Soffes](https://soff.es/) - I am a [Swift and Ruby engineer](https://github.com/soffes), musician, wanna be designer, overly passionate motorcyclist, and burger connoisseur.
 I live in San Francisco with my beautiful wife.